ameen-mcmxc/lw4o6-automation/README.md

 LwB4: ens34 must be manually configured, the script will take care of the rest.

+(Make sure that LwB4 has two interfaces: ens34 IPv4 capable interface &  ens35 IPv6 capable interface)

 LwAFTR: The script will take care of everything.

+(Make sure that LwAFTR has two interfaces: ens34 IPv6 capable interface &  ens35 IPv4 capable interface)

 IPv4 Server: must be manually configured.

+(Make sure that IPv4 Server has at least one ens34 IPv4 capable interface )

 Now, the machines are built, the required IPs are configured.